 If you are a registered shareholder, you may wish to vote by proxy whether or not you attend the Meeting in person.
-If you submit a proxy, you must complete, date and sign the Proxy and return it to the Corporation's transfer agent, Equity Financial Trust Company ("Equity").
-Registered shareholders who elect to submit a Proxy may do so online at www.voteproxyonline.com , by fax at 416-595-9593, or by mail to 200 University Avenue, Suite 400, Toronto, Ontario, M5H 4H1, in all cases in accordance with the instructions provided by Equity in the enclosed proxy materials and ensuring that the Proxy is received at least 48 hours (excluding Saturdays, Sundays, and holidays) before the Meeting or any adjournment thereof at which the Proxy is to be used.
+If you submit a proxy, you must complete, date and sign the Proxy and return it to the Corporation's transfer agent, TMX Equity Transfer Services ("Equity").
+Registered shareholders who elect to submit a Proxy may do so online at www.voteproxyonline.com , by fax at 416-595-9593, or by mail to 200 University Avenue, Suite 300, Toronto, Ontario, M5H 4H1, in all cases in accordance with the instructions provided by Equity in the enclosed proxy materials and ensuring that the Proxy is received by 10:30 a.m. on June 13, 2014 or any adjournment thereof at which the Proxy is to be used.